Leslie Hartten

 Current Research

-Since I arrived in Boulder in 1993, much of my work has focused on the weather over the tropical Pacific and its interactions with the underlying ocean and with global climate.
-I've also been involved in various investigations into the uses and abuses of data collected by wind profiling radars.
-In the last several years I've branched out into the Indian and western Atlantic basins, using Linear Inverse Modelling (LIM) as a tool to study ocean/atmosphere relationships.
+When I arrived in Boulder in 1993, my work focused on the weather over the tropical Pacific and its interactions with the underlying ocean and with global climate.
+This led me to involvement in various investigations into the uses and abuses of data collected by wind profiling radars, as well as into calibrating a wind profile after it had been decommissioned.

 Research Categories